jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

         - detect
         - respond
         - recover
+    - Committee of Sponsoring Organizations of the Treadway Commission (COSO)**: framework that helps orgs reduce financial fraud by establishing, assessing, and enhancing their internal controls
 - 1.3.5 Due care/due diligence
   - **Due diligence**: establishing a plan, policy, and process to protect the interests of the organization; due diligence is knowing what should be done and planning for it; understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
     - Due diligence often involves: